DavidBK/shampoo/Node/Call-Of-Duty.md

 3. Create endpoint for getting a soldier:

     - GET `/soldiers/:id`
+    - Return a 200 status code if the soldier is found.
+    - Return a 404 status code if the soldier is not found.

   Example: a request to `/soldiers/112358` should return the soldier object (if exists).